dremio/dremio-mcp/docs/settings.md

 -   `FOR_DATA_PATTERNS`: Data pattern analysis
 -   `EXPERIMENTAL`: Experimental features

+NOTE: if you intend to use experimental features you must also set experimental_enabled: true as shown above.

 Multiple modes can be combined using comma separation: `FOR_SELF,FOR_PROMETHEUS`

 ### Prometheus Settings